evan-schneider/cm360-audit-system/TEAM_HANDOFF_README.md

 - [ ] Automatic threshold tuning based on historical data
 - [ ] Multi-region support for international clients
 - [ ] API integration for CM360 (remove email dependency)

-### Thanks

-Thank you for taking over this system.
-It's been refined over many iterations to be robust and maintainable.
-The key to success is monitoring the daily summary email and addressing issues promptly.

-If you need to reach me during transition, use my personal email: [Your personal email if you want to provide it]

-Good luck!

- Evan Schneider